 Our Unit has a diverse range of interests; rock climbing, skiing (both water and snow), hiking and camping are just a few of the things we get up to.
 Anything you want, we’re ready to give it a go.
 The Unit consists of experienced members including many Leaders in other sections.
 Many of our activities are oriented to the outdoors and include camping and hiking.
 The Aesir has a high percentage of its Rovers working on their Baden Powell Award (the highest award in a youth section), and are more than willing to help you get yours.

 Aesir are a very welcoming Unit.
 We are happy to allow anyone into our Unit and are very accepting people.
 We all have one thing in common - we believe that no matter what, Rovers are there to have fun, even when the going is tough.
 Aesir give you a chance to get away from life (if only for a couple of hours each week) and spend some time in a relaxing, enjoyable atmosphere without the peer pressures associated with many other groups.
 It also provides support should you wish to pursue more challenging activities.

-So give us an email or check out our facebook page, and begin your journey in Rovers, with the Aesir Rover Unit.
+So give us an email or check out our facebook page (to see our current events!), and begin your journey in Rovers, with the Aesir Rover Unit.

 Unit Leader: Lachlan Harper

 Unit Meeting Location: Aesir Rover Den, 1st Beaumont Scout Hall, Corner of Cooper Place and Vansittart Place